AnySec

 Operations.
 Once you own the ASN and the boxes, you own the incidents.

 Most clients pair the setup engagement with an ongoing operations retainer for the first 6–12 months.
+The retainer typically includes Security Hardening of the edge stack and DDoS Protection tuning during the first attacks against the new network.
 Some take over operations after a 90-day transition.
 Both work.

 The honest comparison